aarblaster/light-dramaturgy/_pages/terms.md

 	- /terms/
 ---

-{% include base_path %}
-{% include toc %}

-## Privacy Policy

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.

-First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.
+I will never share your email address or any other personal information to anyone without your direct consent.

+Please note, these terms are different than those for praticipants in the research.
+If you are a praticipant you can read the Participant INformation Sheet you were provided or view them [on this blog post](https://phd.anthonyarblaster.com/phd/Ethics-Documents/).

 ### Log Files